Updated: Jun 2

 Occasionally, it is suggested that utilising volunteers is exploitative, that we are denying people paid work and taking advantage of their generosity.
 However, the reality is very different.
 Tablehurst is proud of being one of the larger employers in our village, and our paid workforce is absolutely the core of our enterprise.
 But the work of volunteers brings a different quality to the farm.
 At one level, we can simply achieve many things – especially in the community sphere – which would be beyond our capacity otherwise.
 But at a deeper level, volunteers bring something unique to the farm, because they are each making a gift, rather than participating in a transaction.
 The power of this gesture to alter the farm’s culture for the better is immeasurable.

 So the farm benefits hugely from the presence and activity of its volunteers, but what’s in it for them?
 The first answer to this question is that you would have to ask each and every one of them, because every individual is unique, and each contributes differently and benefits in their own particular way.
 But there is a substantial body of evidence that people who volunteer regularly experience improved levels of personal well-being.
+Take a look at these first person accounts if you aren't convinced!

 We think volunteers are wonderful and that they have a deep power to benefit the farm far beyond just the extra work that gets done.
 If you would like to be part of this remarkable phenomenon, just email us at firstname.lastname@example.org to get on board.